 How to Slip & Roll in Boxing

-There are plenty of moves in the boxing ring that the general public have heard of from watching a boxing match or movies.
+There are plenty of moves in the boxing ring that the general public has heard of from watching a boxing match or movies.
 They understand what it means when boxers jab, bob and weave, throw a left hook or practice shadow boxing on the double-ended bag.
-The boxing slip and roll movements, on the other hand, are something many contenders aren't aware of until they strap on their boxing gloves in the studio as beginners.
+The slip and roll boxing movements, on the other hand, are something many contenders aren't aware of until they strap on their boxing gloves in the studio as beginners.

 Why We Slip and Roll

 Two of the most fundamental concepts of boxing are defense and offense.
-As important as it is to learn how to hit, it's equally important to learn how to avoid your opponents' gloves as they come flying toward you.
+As important as it is to learn how to hit, it's equally important to learn defense techniques to avoid your opponents' gloves as they come flying toward you.
 Boxers learn how to slip and roll in boxing for both offensive and defensive functions.
 When you move to avoid being punched, you’re moving defensively, and when you move to come forward and throw your opponent off balance, you’re moving offensively.

 How We Slip and Roll in Boxing

 To properly slip or roll, your movement is primarily based on footwork and hip hinging.
 These are the vital mechanics of executing these techniques effectively and maintaining your balance and control.

 A slip is a head movement that doubles as an avoidance tactic to "slip punches."
 When you move your head to one side of your shoulder to dodge a blow, you have essentially completed a boxing slip.
 It’s a very subtle movement and, as such, it’s a very effective tactic when executed correctly.
 Whether your opponent has thrown a jab or punches, you can slip to the right or the left.
 A boxing slip is performed in the same way, no matter which direction you choose to dip toward.